anu-rag/slate/source/includes/_task.md

 <aside class="notice">
-Note: Only assignees can mark task as read.
+Note: Only an assignee can mark task as read.
 This is stored at a task level.
 </aside>

 > Request